 - Envoy Deliveries is available free for up to 100 deliveries per month and costs $159 for unlimited deliveries per month per delivery area

 - All plans include Envoy Protect COVID safety features

 Limitations of Envoy

 - Android app doesn’t offer a smooth experience, according to some users

 - Active Directory, Azure Ad, G Suite, and most other integrations are only available with Premium and Enterprise Plans

 iLobby is an extensively featured VMS headquartered in Canada.
 Their enterprise-grade platform tracks employees, visitors, contractors, and virtually every person moving through your facility.
-The system has evolved from a simple sign-in app and has moved into physical security by expanding integrations into enterprise systems such as access control solutions and identity verification through facial recognition.
+The system has evolved from a simple sign-in app and has moved into physical security by expanding integrations into enterprise systems such as access control face recognition solutions and identity verification through facial recognition.

 iLobby is being used by millions of individuals across more than 25 industries and 45 countries.
 It is deployed at banks, international airports, government, Fortune 500 companies, and global brands including LG, Nikon, Boeing, Hershey’s, and Pepsi.

 As an enterprise visitor management system, iLobby is as extensive as they come.
 The software supports custom visitor types including employees, contractors, guests, customers, interviewees, events, deliveries, and more.
 Different types of businesses can create customized visitor workflows to enhance safety and ensure compliance with industry-specific regulations.
 The system supports tons of integrations including messenger and notification apps, user directories, and physical access control systems.

 - Custom sign-in flows